Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 - **Hormones Chemicals** that circulate through the blood and regulate the functioning or growth of the body.
 - Although the endocrine system is not part of the brain, it is closely linked to the hypothalamus.

-- Neural messages move through neurons in specific lines (like a signal carried by wires strung along telephone poles), whereas hormones travel throughout the body, similar to the way radio waves are transmitted across the entire landscape.
+- Neural messages move through neurons in specific lines (like a signal carried by wires strung along telephone poles), whereas hormones travel throughout the body, similar to the way radio waves are transmitted across the entire landscape.
 Just as radio waves evoke a response only when a radio is tuned to the correct station, hormones flowing through the bloodstream activate only those cells that are receptive and “tuned” to the appropriate hormonal message.